harrycricket/awards/README.md

 # Awards 👨‍💻

-There are several depictions of my accomplishments throughout the years.
+Hi there👋 There are several depictions of my accomplishments throughout the years.

 ## 100% scholarship at FPT University | Nov 2020 - Dec 2024
 <p align="center">